xanderberkein/FacebookShareForChrome/README.md

 ## Install

-To install the extension, drag the *FacebookShareForChrome1-0.crx*-file into an open Chrome window.
+To install the extension, browse in Chrome to chrome://extensions (type this in the urlbar) and drag the *FacebookShareForChrome1-0.crx*-file into the open Chrome window.
 Accept the Chrome-warning and the extension is ready to use.

 ## Source files
 To compile your own version of this extension, you will need a [Facebook app id](https://developers.facebook.com/apps/).
 Insert your app id in "config.js".
 For example: